Danial Salman

 Working Papers

-AbstractNew technologies have motivated renewed concerns about job displacement.
-In this paper, I link workers' subjective displacement expectations to their social exposure to a disruptive technology.
-I find that the share of commercial driver licenses and employment in truck driving fall disproportionately in areas that are more socially connected to Phoenix and San Francisco, cities with large-scale autonomous vehicle testing.
-The remaining drivers extend their work hours and decrease participation in mortgage markets relative to less connected, neighboring drivers.
-The results suggest that welfare or policy assessments evaluating the impact of automation should account for an anticipatory channel.
+AbstractNew technologies have renewed concerns about job displacement.
+In this paper, I link workers' subjective displacement expectations to their direct and social exposure to a disruptive technology: autonomous vehicles (AVs).
+I find that commercial driver licensing and employment in truck driving fall disproportionately in more AV-exposed areas.
+The remaining drivers extend their work hours and reduce participation in mortgage markets relative to less-exposed, neighboring drivers.
+Changes in household spending on alcohol and tobacco products are consistent with heightened automation-induced anxiety.
+The results indicate that perceived displacement risk affects households' labor supply, credit behavior, and health, all of which could inform welfare assessments and policy responses to automation.

 AbstractPolitical support for student loan forgiveness has been growing, particularly on the left, but evidence regarding its effects remains limited.
 We evaluate the immediate consumption response to President Biden's 2022 loan forgiveness announcement which promised debt relief of $10,000 to $20,000 for approximately 42 million borrowers.
 We find that retail stores located in counties with a 1% higher share of eligible student loan borrowers saw a persistent 0.1% increase in weekly sales.
-The positive spending response was absent in counties with high shares of delinquent households.
-Novel data on debt relief eligibility and applications suggest that student loan borrowers anticipated relief they ultimately did not receive.
+The positive spending response was absent in counties with high shares of financially delinquent households, consistent with delinquent borrowers being liquidity constrained and unable to smooth consumption.
+Novel data on debt relief eligibility and applications suggest that student loan borrowers anticipated relief they ultimately did not receive and adjusted their spending in response.

 Work in Progress